- Many celebrations take place on December 25th besides celebrating Christmas.

 - Christmas was first recorded as a celebration in 336 AD.

 - December 25th is the birthday of the founder of Pakistan.

-For Christian, and even many secular, people all around the world, December 25th is known as Christmas Day.
+For Christians, and even many secular, people all around the world, December 25th is known as Christmas Day.
 Christians celebrate this date as the day that Jesus was born, although the actual date is unknown.
 However, other cultures and religions commemorate different celebrations on this day.
 The Nakh people of North Caucasus, for example, celebrate the Malkh Festival to honor the birth of the sun.
-In Pakistan, December 25 is the birthday of the country’s founder.
-In Taiwan, it is Constitution Day and in India, Good Governance Day is celebrated.
+In Pakistan, December 25th is the birthday of the country’s founder.
+In Taiwan, it is Constitution Day, and in India, Good Governance Day is celebrated.
 In addition to being an important day for several different holidays and observances, December 25th is also the anniversary of some significant historic events.
 This article takes a look at what has happened on this date over the years.

 Historic Events Occurring on December 25th

 Romans Set the Precedent for a December Christmas

 The first recorded celebration of a December 25th Christmas occurred in 336 AD.
 This first Christmas took place in Rome under the rule of the Roman Emperor Constantine, the first Christian to rule Rome.
 Prior to this date, the January 6th baptism of Jesus was a more important celebration, known as Feast of the Epiphany.
 Some researchers believe that December 25th was chosen because it falls 9 months after March 25, the date that the Virgin Mary learned she was pregnant.
 Other researchers argue that it was chosen in order to Christianize a pre-existing Pagan holiday, which celebrated the winter solstice and birth of the sun.

 England Crowns a Conquering Norman King